Akuli/catris/README.md

 but this also makes the rust code simpler: it needs to use ANSI codes for raw TCP connections anyway.

+The purpose of `ip_tracker.rs` is to limit the number of simultaneous connections for each IP address and to log the IP if someone is creating many connections.
+This way IP addresses of most users are only stored in RAM (as they would be anyways), and not written to disk, as many users don't want me to know their IP address.
+The IP address passed to `ip_tracker.rs` is determined in `connection.rs`: it uses a header named `X-Real-IP` (set in the nginx configuration) when proxied through nginx, and otherwise the IP that the connection to the rust program came from.
+To keep track of how many clients are currently connected from each IP, `ip_tracker.rs` also returns a token object that should be dropped when a client disconnects.

 Next a `Client` object is created.
 It is possible to receive and (indirectly) send through a `Client` object.
 Specifically, `connection.rs` provides a method to receive a single key press,